Lauren Drain Leaves Little To The Imagination In Curve-Hugging Mini Dress

 “You’re so beautiful babe princess,” a second social media user added.

-“Absolutely stunning beauty with the body of a goddess,” another follower added.
+“Absolutely stunning beauty with the body of a goddess,” another admirer wrote.